Pat32rick/book-recommendation-chatbot/README.md

 Google Books API – Fetches real-time book data

+Google Gemini API – Generates explanations for recommendations

 Gradio – Provides an interactive chatbot UI

-🔑 API Key Setup (For Live Search)
+🔑 API Key Setup (For Live Search & AI Generation)

-To use real-time book search, you need a Google Books API Key:
+To use real-time book search and AI-generated explanations, you need a Google API Key:

-Go to Google Cloud Console
+Go to Google AI Studio

-Enable Google Books API
+Click "Create API Key"

-Generate an API Key
+Copy your API Key

 Enter it when prompted in the chatbot UI